Last Updated on September 20, 2023

 Keep your eyes peeled for the Wicked Witch and browse the gift shops for souvenirs.
 Land of Oz is a magical adventure you can’t miss!

-Aside from Land of Oz, Beech Mountain offers many other events throughout the year.
+Aside from Land of Oz, Beech Mountain offers many other events yearly.
 Here is a list of some you should check out while you’re visiting:

 - Beech Mountain Resort Summer Concert Series: Beech Mountain Resort hosts several ticketed concerts in the summer.
 Enjoy the performances of some big names while relaxing at the base of the mountains.